When buying an item of plant, you should consider if it requires registration and if it requires plant design registration, before your purchase.

 Does the plant require registration?

-View a list of plant types requiring registration to see if the plant needs to be registered.
+View a list of plant types requiring registration to check if the plant needs to be registered.

 If yes, has it been registered by the previous owner (what is the plant registration number)?

-You must submit your application for registration and have this approved before the plant can be used at a workplace.
+You must submit your application for registration and have this approved before the plant can be used at a place of work.

-Check to see if the plant requires plant design registration.
+Check if the plant requires plant design registration.

 For a newly designed plant, you must submit an application for registration of registrable plant design.